Ronaldo set to help Man United star get lucrative deal at Old Trafford

 - The France international has provided seven assist in four matches as United are top of the Premier League table

-Paul Pogba's future at Man United could have received a massive boost since the arrival of Cristiano Ronaldo, Sport Bible.
+Paul Pogba future at Man United could have received a massive boost since the arrival of Cristiano Ronaldo, Sport Bible.

 The French midfielder is yet to sign a new deal at Old Trafford dispute being in the final few months of his contract.